 Kelvin Chin is an international stress management and meditation expert.

-Kelvin learned to meditate at age 19, and has been teaching meditation in living rooms, schools, and businesses worldwide — and now via FaceTime, Skype, and webinars — for 44 years — almost half a century.
+Kelvin learned to meditate at age 19, and has been teaching meditation in living rooms, schools, and businesses worldwide — and now via FaceTime, Skype, and webinars — for over 40 years.

 a “teacher of teachers”